Vitamin B6 During Pregnancy

-Vitamin B6 is crucial for the healthy function of the brain and nervous system and thus plays a critical role in the development of your baby.
+Vitamin B6 is crucial for the healthy function of the brain and nervous system and thus plays a critical role in your baby’s development.

 Vitamin B6 is important